matlab-deep-learning/llms-with-matlab/examples/SummarizeLargeDocumentsUsingChatGPTandMATLAB.md

 # Summarize Large Documents Using ChatGPT™ and MATLAB®

-To run the code shown on this page, open the MLX file in MATLAB: [mlx-scripts/SummarizeLargeDocumentsUsingChatGPTandMATLAB.mlx](mlx-scripts/SummarizeLargeDocumentsUsingChatGPTandMATLAB.mlx)
+To run the code shown on this page, open the MLX file in MATLAB®: [mlx-scripts/SummarizeLargeDocumentsUsingChatGPTandMATLAB.mlx](mlx-scripts/SummarizeLargeDocumentsUsingChatGPTandMATLAB.mlx)

 This example shows how to use ChatGPT to summarize documents that are too large to be summarized at once.